-We assessed whether inhaling heliox is safe and beneficial in treating children with croup compared with fake treatment (placebo) or other therapies such as 30% humidified oxygen, or 100% oxygen with epinephrine (adrenaline, a drug that helps open airways).
+We wanted to find out whether inhaling heliox is safe and useful in treating children with croup compared with fake treatment (placebo) or other therapies such as 30% humidified oxygen, or 100% oxygen with epinephrine (adrenaline, a drug that helps open airways).

-Croup is a short-term illness that causes upper airways blockages.
-Croup is common among children aged up to six years, and is triggered by viral infections; it is more frequent in autumn and winter.
-Symptoms include barking cough, hoarseness, abnormal breathing sounds, and chest wall retractions.
+Croup is a short-term illness that causes upper airways to be blocked.
+It is common in children aged between six months and three years, and is caused by viral infections; it is more frequent in autumn and winter.
+Symptoms include barking cough, hoarseness, abnormal breathing sounds, and chest wall retractions (inward movement of the skin of the chest wall or the breastbone during inhalation).

 Heliox (a combination of helium and oxygen) gas may improve airflow and relieve breathing distress.
 Some studies have shown benefits from heliox for children with croup.